How To Prepare Your Chicken Coop For Winter

 Bonus Step #3. – Add straw bales around the perimeter of the coop.

-This is a new method that I just started using in the last few years and it has really made a big difference in our coop.
+This is a new method that I just started using in the last few years, and it has made a big difference in our coop.
 Adding hay or straw bales around the inside perimeter of the coop really helps to not only create a barrier to those cold winds but also gives our hens a place to perch off of the cold ground.

 several chickens inside of a coop eating and roosting on hay bales

-An added benefit of using straw bales is that come spring I have composted bales I can use for my straw bale garden.
+An added benefit of using straw bales is that come spring, I have composted bales I can use for my straw bale garden.
 These bales are already prepped organically and ready for planting.
 The inside of the bales have been naturally composted down with the chicken’s poo and is now the perfect environment for growing any type of plant.

 READ: STRAW BALE GARDENING – A BEGINNERS GUIDE